bnb-chain/validator-directory/README.md

 cd validator-directory/
 ```

+3. Create folder with name of your validator address, like "bva1pnww8kx30sz4xfcqvn8wjhrn796nf4dq77hcpa"

-3. Copy the template [README.md](./template/README.md) and [JSON Profile](./template/profile.json) into your folder inside `validators/<your-valoper-address>`.
+4. Copy the template [README.md](./template/README.md) and [JSON Profile](./template/profile.json) into your folder inside `validators/<your-validator-address>`.
+Upload your logo with file named logo.png to previously created folder with smartcontract address, and if you done all correctly your path should look like this.    `validators/bva1pnww8kx30sz4xfcqvn8wjhrn796nf4dq77hcpa/logo.png`

-4. Change the contents and add your information as necessary.
-You can modify anything within your own designated validator folder, including adding image files, new folders, etc.
+5. Change the contents and add your information as necessary.

-5. Commit and push the information to your repo.
+6. Commit and push the information to your repo.

 ```sh
 git add -A